 Worried about voting during the pandemic?
 Any registered voter in PA can request a mail-in ballot.

 Those in power have always sought to silence & subjugate non-white individuals, non-male individuals, and other marginalized identities.
-White, property-owning men were given the right to vote in 1789 when the Constitution of the United States was signed, and over two centuries later, we are still fighting for fair representation for all Americans.
+White, property-owning men were given the right to vote in 1789 when the Constitution of the United States of America was signed, and over two centuries later, we are still fighting for fair representation for all Americans.

 White women were not granted voting rights until 1920.
 Individuals with Asian ancestry were not granted voting rights until 1952.
 Black individuals and Native individuals were not granted voting rights until 1965.
 The voting age wasn’t lowered to 18 years of age until the 26th Amendment was passed in 1971.
 Every single one of these civil rights achievements was met with various forms of voter suppression, including now-illegal methods like poll taxes, literacy tests, and voter intimidation.